U.S. judge defends debt mediator against Argentine broadside

-NEW YORK (Reuters) - U.S. District Judge Thomas Griesa stepped in on Monday to defend the mediator he appointed to help settle a long-standing sovereign debt dispute between Argentina and holdout creditors after that country’s government accused the go-between of bias.
+NEW YORK, Aug 4 (Reuters) - U.S. District Judge Thomas Griesa stepped in on Monday to defend the mediator he appointed to help settle a long-standing sovereign debt dispute between Argentina and holdout creditors after that country’s government accused the go-between of bias.

 “The purpose of this ruling is to confirm that Daniel Pollack, the Special Master appointed by the court to preside over settlement negotiations, will remain in office,” Griesa ordered.